apace100/origins-docs/docs/types/power_types/fire_immunity.md

     }
 }
 ```

-This power grants immunity to fire if the player is holding a Magma Block.
+This example will grant immunity to fire if the entity is holding a Magma Block in their mainhand.